m-byte918/BotW-Memory-Notes/README.md

 I've only included the information I know of at the moment.

-If you know of any more Addresses/Pointer information or if I got something wrong, feel free to edit the files.
-_**Anyone can edit these files**_, just make sure whatever you add has something to do with the list below!
+If you know of any more Addresses/Pointer information or if I got something wrong, feel free to create a pull request.
+Just make sure whatever you add has something to do with the list below!

 Includes: